justprosound/zabbix-proxy-sqlite3-av-edition/.github/HISTORICAL_VERSIONS.md

 - The workflow checks if the upstream images exist before attempting to build
 - When you select a version like 7.0.9, the workflow will automatically expand this to build all patch releases in that series (7.0.0 through 7.0.9)
 - This ensures complete coverage of all minor releases without having to manually specify each version
+- You can specify a custom image name/location using the "custom_image_name" parameter (e.g., "my-registry.com/user/repo")

 This feature is useful for:
 - Environment consistency when upgrading gradually